-In the age of the information we are producing data as never before and mobile technology seems to be the natural evolution for media consumption.
+In the age of the information, we are producing data as never before and mobile technology seems to be the natural evolution of media consumption.
 The tablet computer was introduced in 2010 and has sales are brisk.
 Public interest for this new medium has been demonstrated by the number released by comScore in the beginning of 2012: tablets reached 40 million users in the U.S. in two years; smartphones took 7 years to reach the same number of sales (comScore 2012, p.5).
-In March 2012, Apple launched its new iPad selling 3 million world-wide in the first 3 days (Apple Press Release).
+In March 2012, Apple launched its new iPad selling 3 million worldwide in the first 3 days (Apple Press Release).

-Not only the shift toward the mobile platform but also the tools embed inside them is creating new opportunities for media producers to explorer different approaches of storytelling.
+Not only the shift toward the mobile platform but also the tools embedded inside them is creating new opportunities for media producers to explorer different approaches to storytelling.
 A key feature of current mobile devices is the Tangible User Interface (TUI).
 TUI tools include an Accelerometers and Global Positional Systems (GPS), but Its most noticeable component is the multitouch screen, where the readers can pinch, tap, swipe and drag elements to trigger actions.
 With the assistance of this apparatus, mobile devices try to create a sense of immediacy, interacting happen directly with digital information rendered on the screen and bringing back the physicality lost in the transition from print to web.

 The novelty of this technology and its quick adoption by the public is causing mobile platforms to absorb and refashion the content that once belonged to older media.
 This process, called remediation by Bolter and Grusin (2000), happens when a new medium tries to improve upon the flaw of its predecessors.
 In this paper, I will examine the affordances and opportunities of tablet’s TUIs for the digital editions of magazines.
-Wired Magazine, one of the first magazines for iPad, will be used as a case study to demonstrate how tablet editions can improve user experience over the print version.
+Wired Magazine, one of the first magazines for iPad, will be used as a case study to demonstrate how tablet editions can improve the user experience over the print version.

 TUI – Tangible User Interface